Slicer/SlicerLanguagePacks/TranslationGuidelines.md

 The goal of this document is to provide new contributors to the community based translation of 3D Slicer on [Weblate](https://hosted.weblate.org/projects/3d-slicer/3d-slicer/) with tips on how to easily and accurately help translating the interface of the software.

 This document is a work in progress.
-Feel free suggest changes.
+Feel free to suggest changes.

 ## Get Started on Weblate

 Weblate is a collaborative translation tool for open source projects.
 With the help of our wonderful contributors, we are working towards a full translation of the 3D Slicer interface, through a mainly community based effort.
 Thank you for joining us!

-You can find a video tutorial of how to create a Weblate account [here](https://youtu.be/LSvc9MmrxPA)
+You can find a video tutorial on how to create a Weblate account [here](https://youtu.be/LSvc9MmrxPA)

 If you create an account using your email and a username, you will receive a confirmation email.
 Open the link it contains, and follow the instructions.